 The true value of the floating point number is obtained by multiplying the fraction by 16 raised to the power indicated by the exponent field.
 In excess 64 notation, this power is determined by subtracting 64 from the value in the exponent field.
 In this way, values equal to or greater than 64 produce a 0 or positive power.
-Raising 16 to this power and then multiplying by the fraction produces values .0625 and 7.2 x 1075.
-Exponent field values that are less than 64 produce a negative power and values between .06249... and 5.4 x 10^{-79} .
+Raising 16 to this power and then multiplying by the fraction produces values between .0625 and 7.2 x $10^{75}$ .
+Exponent field values that are less than 64 negative produce power and values between a .06249... and 5.4 x $10^{-79}$ .
 Floating point 0 is represented by a fullword or a doubleword of zeros.